-When home parties are planned, please use email to pass on invitations.
+When parties are planned, please use email or the family files to pass on invitations.
 This approach helps reduce potential hurt feelings when the whole class is not involved.
+If you would like to send a treat to class to honour your child's birthday, please check in with the teacher beforehand to discuss class parameters and allergies.